 Perhaps your ecstatic with what you did and are pumped to go into week two being even more successful as you were in week one.

 Or perhaps you're freaking out after your first week.

-Sometimes you look back at week one and you see a lot of X's.
-A lot of misses.
-A lot of "damn I didn't do much."
+Sometimes you look back at week one and you see a lot a score you're not so pumped about.
+A lot of "oh man my diet is trash and I didn't even hit my workout goal".